 Manchester’s largest fleet of iconic black cabs with 300 professional, uniformed drivers and over 50 years’ experience.
 You can be confident that Mantax will get you from A to B as quickly as possible.
 Mantax pride themselves on customer service, high standards and safety; all of their journeys are GPS tracked and can even be booked and tracked live on their iPhone or Android App and Web Booker.
 All of their taxis accept credit and debit card payments (including Amex), are wheelchair accessible and seat 5 or 6 with plenty of room for luggage.

+You can book by phone, order a cab in their free iPhone or Android application, or via their website.
 Mantax specialise in corporate & personal accounts and can offer a bespoke service for all your travel needs.

-Address: 1-3 West Street, Manchester M11 4EF
+Address: 1-3 West Street, Manchester

 Phone: +44 161 230 3333

-Address: 26 Spring Gardens, Manchester
+Address: Manchester Post Office, 26 Spring Gardens, Manchester

-Phone: +44 345 611 2970
+Phone: +44 345 722 3344

-Address: 7 Oxford St, Manchester
+Address: Cameolord Pharmacy, 7 Oxford Street, Manchester

 Phone: +44 161 236 1445